KitwareMedical/pyLAR/README.md

 pyLAR
 =================

-pyLAR features Python implmentations of a low-rank atlas-to-image registration(LAR) framework and its applications in medical image analysis and computer vision.
+pyLAR features Python implementations of a low-rank atlas-to-image registration(LAR) framework and its applications in medical image analysis and computer vision.
 The core machine learning technique is Robust PCA.